jorgeramos2068/day7/README.md

-# Getting Started with Create React App
+# React App - Day 7

+React web application that shows examples for the Day 7 in the React Bootcamp.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).